martin-he543/sheet-music/README.md

 ##### Composed: 2019
 A piece that was composed in under 30 minutes.
 Once the initial motif appeared in my head, in what can only be described as a interesting take on *Chim Chim Cheree*, the rest briskly followed.
 This piece takes a stroll exploring the relative major, before returning to the initial theme in a cyclical manner, with a wistful *coda* that embodies this nostalgia.
 As the fantastic *Raya Kostava* summed it up: *"it's sounds like you have the soul of a 70 year old French man smoking cigarettes on a balcony."*

+- **"Eudaimonia"**
+##### Composed: 2020
-- Eudaimonia, or εὐδαιμονία, roughly translated meaning: *happiness, wellbeing, state of inner-peace,* was composed on New Year's Day, 2020, during a period of relative happiness after several years of depressive episodes.
+Eudaimonia, or εὐδαιμονία, roughly translated meaning: *happiness, wellbeing, state of inner-peace,* was composed on New Year's Day, 2020, during a period of relative happiness after several years of depressive episodes.
 Little did I know, the chaos that would ensue in this ripe, new decade

 ## Arrangements
 - **Rather Be for Four Hands**